Road to Major French Ski Resorts Re-Opens

 One person was hurt, a 62-year-old woman, who was taken to Albertville hospital with minor injuries.

-Hundreds of people were delayed with many sleeping in emergency accommodation.
+Thousands of people were delayed with some sleeping in emergency accommodation.

-The road was partially reopen by Saturday evening but traffic flows were severely limited.
+The road was partially re-opened on the evening after the rockfall, but traffic flows were severely limited.

-“From 2,200 vehicles an hour, we are down to 900,” said the mayor of La Plagne, Jean-Luc Bloch on Sunday.
+“From 2,200 vehicles an hour, we are down to 900,” said the mayor of La Plagne, Jean-Luc Bloch last weekend.

-The road surface now has to be repaired, and safety assessment made on other slopes above the road.
+The road surface had to be repaired, and safety assessments made on other slopes above the RN90.

 The RN 90 road gives access to major resorts including Val Thorens, Courchevel, Meribel, Les Menuires, La Plagne, Les Arcs, Val d’Isere and Tignes.